What is tailbone pain during pregnancy?

 When should I go to the doctor with my tailbone pain during pregnancy?

-If you are experiencing severe back pain and none of the remedies are working for you, make sure to tell your doctor.
+If you're experiencing severe tailbone pain and none of the remedies are working for you, make sure to tell your doctor.

 What should I do to treat tailbone pain during pregnancy?